VictorLemosR/neovim_config/readme.md

 16. For portuguese people, download pt-utf8 from [vim site](https://ftp.nluug.nl/pub/vim/runtime/spell/) and add it to neovim installation folder: nvim\share\nvim\runtime\spell

+17. To be able to run rust tests with <space>rt:
+	- cargo install cargo-nextest --locked
+	- cargo +stable install cargo-llvm-cov --locked
 # Update
 1. To update configuration from this git, just repeat step 8
 2. To update neovim, just download latest version and substitute old folder with new